What Is a Military Press?

 If you are able to perform the military press with good form, without hyperextending your back, you will recruit the stabilizer muscles such as the erectors, rectus abdominis and the oblique muscles, which will make you a better athlete.
 In real life situations, overhead pressing strength can be critical to prevent injuries.
 Imagine lifting up a large box of tools and racking it in a shelf overhead.

-Just to let you know that we are not always hung up on the fitness aspect of it, military presses will also help you build massive 3D deltoids.
+Just to let you know that we are not always hung up on the fitness aspect of it, military presses will also help you build massive 3D deltoids and different shoulder muscle sections.
 You will primarily develop strength and size in the anterior and medial deltoids.
 But even your posterior deltoids will get engaged.
-It’s such a great move for overall shoulder development.
+It’s such a great move for overall shoulder muscles gains.

 The Muscles Worked by The Military Press

-Broad, defined shoulders are the key to an aesthetic upper body.
+Broad, defined shoulders are the key to an aesthetic upper back and body in general.

 You might have massive arms with thick triceps, but unless you have wide ‘boulder’ shoulders, you will lack the aesthetic appeal that most fitness buffs yearn for.

-There’s no better way to build size, definition and striations in your shoulders than strict military presses.
+There’s no better way to build size, definition and striations in your shoulders and upper back than strict military presses.

 That’s just the tip of the iceberg.
 Here are some of the muscles that are recruited when you perform the military presses.